 Common Mistakes When Writing Content for a Website

-Writing a paragraph or a sentence and going over it multiple times to edit it to perfection is probably the biggest trap to fall into.
+Writing a paragraph or a sentence and going over it multiple times to edit it to perfection is a trap.

 This is a common newbie mistake that is a difficult habit to break.
 But face it: it’s a waste of time and it’s counter productive.

 This is another mistake.
 You must have an outline.
-It could be a novel or an article or a listicle… or any piece of content.
+Whether a novel or an article or a listicle… or any piece of content.
 You absolutely must outline it.
-Writing down a brief list of points or an outline will help you stay on track and prevent you from digressing.
+Writing down a brief list of points or headings will help you stay on track and prevent you from digressing.

 - Keep a WordPress editor open in a browser tab where your post will be written and write notes, and headings that you notice along the way

 - Take notes on your computer notepad

 Because the best blog post will rarely have more than 300 words under a single sub heading and can be much shorter, sub headings make great bullet points for an outline.